 Homes sold without a realtor make less

 Data from Clever Real Estate reveals a notable difference in sale prices between homes sold with and without a realtor.
-On average, sellers using an agent achieve nearly $50,000 more than those who go it alone.[1]
+On average, sellers using an agent earn nearly $50,000 more than those who use it alone.[1]
 Another study by the National Association of Realtors reports that agents frequently secure sales at the full asking price, or even higher.[2]

-This significant difference in sale prices essentially negates any savings from bypassing the typical 2.5–3% listing agent commission.
-The expertise and negotiation skills of a realtor can play a crucial role in maximizing your home's sale price.
+This significant difference in sale prices negates any savings from bypassing the typical 2.5–3% listing agent commission.
+A realtor's expertise and negotiation skills can be crucial in maximizing your home's sale price.

-Another factor is the reluctance of buyer's agents to show flat fee MLS listings.
+Another factor is buyer agents' reluctance to show flat fee MLS listings.
 Many assume that working with FSBO sellers is more challenging, as it often requires them to handle tasks typically done by the seller's agent.

-As realtor Kristyn Grewell points out, buyer's agents working with FSBO sellers might end up doing more work for the same commission.
-This can lead them to prioritize other listings, resulting in less exposure and competition for FSBO properties, which can negatively impact the final sale price.
+As realtor Kristyn Grewell points out, buyer agents working with FSBO sellers might do more work for the same commission.
+This can lead them to prioritize other listings, resulting in less exposure and competition for FSBO properties, negatively impacting the final sale price.

 Deals can fall through during negotiations

-Buyer's agents may demand that you make repairs or they'll walk away.
+Buyer's agents may demand that you make repairs, or they'll walk away.
 However, if they were dealing with a listing agent, they’d likely show more flexibility.
-The listing agent could make a counteroffer, such as a home warranty in lieu of repairs, which sellers are less likely to think of themselves.
+The listing agent could make a counteroffer, such as a home warranty instead of repairs, which sellers are less likely to think of themselves.

 Similarly, some FSBO sellers can be too inflexible.
 Grewell continues, “If you get yourself stuck saying I'm not doing any repairs, and you don't have [an agent] saying, just spend the $1,000 dollars and get this to closing, sometimes [the seller] will get tunnel vision and let a deal go because they're being stubborn.”